methupaPerera/light-mailer/README.md

     });
 });
 ```

+> Please make sure that your email address doesn't have two-factor authentication activated.

 You can check if the API works using Postman.
 Just make a POST request to the following link: `127.0.0.1:4000/send-mail/` and add the JSON object below to the request body.
 ```